Kodachrome (film): Plot

 In late 2010, Matt Ryder is an A&R representative at a Manhattan record label who is in danger of losing his job after his company's biggest client signs with another label.
+But upon the claim that he is about to have a "sit down" with a band his company would like to sign, Matt is given two weeks to redeem himself.

-He is estranged from his father Ben, a famous photographer.
+He is estranged from his father Ben, a famous photographer, for years.
 Ben's assistant and nurse Zooey informs Matt that Ben is terminally ill with liver cancer.
 Though they have not spoken in over ten years, Ben has requested that Matt drive him to Dwayne's Photo in Parsons, Kansas, the last shop that develops Kodachrome film.
-Ben has several rolls he wants to have processed before he dies, and time is short as even Dwayne's Photo will soon stop operating because Kodak is no longer making the dyes.

-Ben's manager Larry persuades Matt to make the trip by arranging a meeting between Matt and the Spare Sevens, a band he has been trying to sign.
+Ben has several rolls he wants to have processed before he dies, and time is short, as even Dwayne's Photo will soon stop operating because Kodak is no longer making the dyes.
+Ben's manager Larry persuades a very reluctant and resistant Matt to make the trip by arranging a meeting between Matt and the Spare Sevens, the band Matt's company would like to sign.

 Matt, Ben and Zooey start the journey, and Ben insists on taking backroads so he can take photos and enjoy the scenery.
-In Ohio, the group visits Ben's brother Dean and Dean's wife Sarah, who were Matt's surrogate parents following his mother's death.
+In Ohio, the group visits Ben's brother, Dean, and Dean's wife, Sarah, who were Matt's surrogate parents following his mother's death.
 Zooey and Matt bond over Matt's old music collection, and later a drunk Matt leans in to kiss her, but falls off the bed.
 He sleeps on the floor, and they share stories of their failed marriages.
 The next morning, Zooey is awakened by Ben, who has fallen in the bathroom and needs help to stand.
 Ben irritates Dean and Sarah at breakfast by mentioning that he and Sarah once had a sexual relationship.
 Sarah explains that it was before she and Dean dated, which does little to assuage Dean's anger.

-In Chicago, Matt makes his pitch to the Spare Sevens, and follows his father's advice not to tell the band how great they are, but to point out what they are doing wrong and why they need Matt to fix it.
-Lead singer Jasper and the other members admire Matt's nerve and begin to agree to the outlines of a deal, but start to mock Ben when he accidentally urinates on himself.
-Though it will probably cost him his job, Matt tells them he does not respect them and leaves the meeting to check on his father.
+In Chicago, Matt makes his pitch to the Spare Sevens, and after making little headway, then follows his father's advice to refrain from telling the band how great they are, but to instead point out what they are doing wrong and why they need Matt to fix it.
+Lead singer Jasper and the other members admire Matt's nerve and begin to agree to the outlines of a deal.
+However, when Ben accidentally urinates on himself, the members of the band begin to mock Ben, and though it will probably cost him his job, Matt tells them he does not respect them and leaves the meeting to check on his father.